Marattttt/Generator/README.md

 Adds support for drawing lines and uses gradients!
 Use the main package to save commmands and apply them at some point utilizing multiple threads or use the underlying packages directly

+Blend mode used is addition (support for others is to be developed)